pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 **********
 Conclusion
 **********
-In this blog, we've used Top-down Microarchitecture Analysis (TMA) and Intel® VTune™ Profiler's Instrumentation and Tracing Technology (ITT) to demonstrate that
+In this tutorial, we have used Top-down Microarchitecture Analysis (TMA) and Intel® VTune™ Profiler's Instrumentation and Tracing Technology (ITT) to demonstrate that

 - Often the primary bottleneck of under-optimized or under-tuned deep learning workloads are Back End Bound, which has two submetrics, Memory Bound and Core Bound.